vihuvac/material-theme-for-vscode/README.md

 - Open a Pull Request.

 Please ensure your code follows the project’s coding standards and includes appropriate documentation.
+All the commits must be signed.

 ## 📜 License